afflom/www.alexflom.com/content/english/post/uor-statements.md

 Once the existing JSON formatted content is converted, then start converting non-JSON native content to UOR Statements.
 This requires defining a JSON Schema for the content and then writing an ingester that converts the content to UOR Statements.

 Use an LLM to interact with the UOR knowledge graph.
-The LLM response should be a UOR Statement that is written to the UOR formatted knowledge graph.
+The LLM (Large Language Model) response should be a UOR Statement that is written to the UOR formatted knowledge graph.
 This continues to build the context of the UOR knowledge graph and is the easiest way to author UOR formatted content.

 ## Conclusion